kubosho/wezterm-sessions/README.md

 ## Credits

+This project is now developed by [abidibo](https://github.com/abidibo).

-This project is a fork of the original [WezTerm Session Manager](https://github.com/danielcopper/wezterm-session-manager) created by [Daniel Copper](https://github.com/danielcopper).
+It is a fork of the original [WezTerm Session Manager](https://github.com/danielcopper/wezterm-session-manager) created by [Daniel Copper](https://github.com/danielcopper).

 ## Contributing